 The aim of this policy is to try to prevent and deal with any behaviour deemed as bullying.
 It will also promote values of respect and equality and work to ensure that difference and diversity is celebrated across the whole school community.
-We want to enable our pupils to become responsible citizens and to prepare them for life whatever the future may hold.
-The implementation of this policy will create a positive, caring ethos within the school where bullying is regarded as unacceptable so that a safe and secure environment is created where everyone can work, play and express themselves, free from the fear of being bullied.
+Bullying thrives in cultures where name-calling, unwanted touch, rumour mongering and disrespect go unchallenged and can be fuelled by prejudice (an unfavourable opinion or feeling formed beforehand or without knowledge, thought, or reason).
+At Hillcross, we work hard to create a culture where 1- Anti-Bullying Policy prejudice and hatred is not accepted.
+These prejudices could include be homophobic, racist, targeted at faith, sexist and disablist.
+We want to enable our pupils to become empathetic, responsible citizens and to prepare them for life-whatever the future may hold.
+By following this policy, the school will continue to develop a positive, caring ethos where bullying is regarded as unacceptable so that a safe and secure environment is created where everyone can work, play and express themselves, free from the fear of being bullied.

-Whole school initiatives (Habits of Mind reward system, staff training, celebration assemblies etc.) and proactive teaching strategies (Personal, Health & Social Education lessons, circle time, Philosophy for Children etc.) will be used throughout the school to reduce the opportunities for bullying to occur.
+Whole school initiatives (yearly anti- bullying weeks, Habits of Mind reward system, staff training, celebration assemblies etc.) and proactive teaching strategies (Personal, Health & Social Education lessons, circle time, Philosophy for Children etc.) will be used throughout the school to reduce the opportunities for bullying to occur.

 This policy also links closely to our promotion of the shared British values identified by the government as: